-The Maine Public Utilities Commission regulates electric, gas, telephone and water utilities to ensure that Maine citizens have access to safe and reliable utility services at rates that are just and reasonable for all ratepayers.
+The Maine Public Utilities Commission regulates electric, gas, telephone and water utilities to ensure that Maine citizens have access to safe and reliable utility services at rates that are just and reasonable for ratepayers and utilities.

 The Maine Legislature created the Commission in 1913; it began operation on December 1, 1914.

 The Commission currently regulates approximately 430 electric, telephone, water, and gas utility companies and districts.
 For these companies, the Commission establishes rates, grants utility operating authority, regulates utility service standards and monitors utility operations for safety and reliability.
 It also has limited authority over water transportation in Casco Bay.
 The Commission responds to customer questions and complaints and provides information to the public and policy-makers.

 Like a court, the Commission adjudicates cases and it may take testimony, subpoena witnesses and records, issue decisions or orders, hold public and evidentiary hearings, and encourage participation by all affected parties, including utility customers.
 The Commission also initiates investigations and rulemakings, resolves procedural matters, and responds to legislative directives.

 The three full-time Commissioners are nominated by the Governor, reviewed by the Legislature’s Joint Standing Committee on Utilities and Energy and confirmed by the full Senate, for staggered terms of 6 years.
 The Governor designates one Commissioner as Chairman.
 The Commissioners make all final Commission decisions by public vote or action of the majority.